Licensed under a 3-clause BSD style license - see LICENSE.rst

 from astropy import log

-from astropy.utils.console import Getch, color_print, conf, terminal_size
+from astropy.utils.console import Getch, color_print, conf

 from astropy.utils.data_info import dtype_info_name